Sexual Ecology: Background

 During the 1980s, Rotello was a New York City AIDS activist and a member of ACT UP.
 In 1989, he founded the magazine OutWeek and became its editor-in-chief.
 The New York Times called it "the most progressive of the gay publications," saying that it "gave voice to a new generation of AIDS activists ... and provided a rallying point for the more militant members of the gay community."
 Rotello was controversial for promoting the word "queer" as a catchall phrase for sexual minorities and for the phenomenon of "outing," which began at OutWeek; he considered himself a member of the gay left.
-In 1992, He became the first openly-gay man to become an op-ed columnist for a major American newspaper (New York Newsday) in 1992, and used that platform to argue for gay rights and AIDS activism.
+In 1992, he became the first openly-gay man to become an op-ed columnist for a major American newspaper (New York Newsday) and used that platform to argue for gay rights and AIDS activism.

 During Rotello's tenure at New York Newsday, AIDS epidemiologists began reporting a "second wave" of HIV infections among gay men.
 Some studies indicated that 40 percent or more of young gay men would become infected with HIV by the time they reached middle age, despite the wide promotion of condoms.
 Many activists, including Rotello, had previously argued that the problem of new HIV infections had been largely solved by the promotion of condoms in the 1980s.

 He began investigating the underlying reasons why AIDS had affected gay men originally and why it was continuing.
-One result was "The Birth of AIDS", a cover story for the magazine Out, which described the emerging scientific consensus that HIV had existed in human populations for decades before the 1980s but had not previously produced an epidemic because it required a unique set of circumstances to spread.
+One result was "The Birth of AIDS", a cover story for the magazine Out that described the emerging scientific consensus that HIV had existed in human populations for decades before the 1980s but had not previously produced an epidemic because it required a unique set of circumstances to spread.
 The article was eventually expanded into Sexual Ecology.

 As Rotello began writing the book, gay sex clubs opened in New York City which allowed unprotected anal sex in open settings for the first time in over a decade.
-He wrote columns criticizing this for New York Newsday, and joined a group called Gay and Lesbian HIV Prevention Activists (GALHPA), that believed that such venues should enforce safe sex or be closed.
-GALHPA's stance was controversial, and reignited the "bathhouse debates" of the early 1980s.
+He wrote columns criticizing this for New York Newsday, and joined a group called Gay and Lesbian HIV Prevention Activists (GALHPA), which believed that such venues should enforce safe sex or be closed.
+GALHPA's stance was controversial and reignited the "bathhouse debates" of the early 1980s.
 It was against this backdrop that Sexual Ecology was published by Dutton in 1997.